 Consultation (as defined in Section II) is a critical element required by NAGPRA, CalNAGPRA, and this policy at various stages (i.e., Inventory, Summary, Repatriation, and Disposition).

 All successful Consultations involve relationship building and respect.
-Repatriation Coordinators must seek out and foster these relationships with the designated Tribal Representatives, Tribal Historic Preservation Officers, and/or other representatives.
+Repatriation Coordinators must seek out and foster these relationships with the designated Tribal Representatives, such as Tribal Historic Preservation Officers (THPOs), Cultural Directors, Elders Councils, and/or other representatives.
 Repatriation Coordinators must engage in Consultation that reflects the principles and characteristics outlined below.

 Relationships that acknowledge and respect a Tribe’s sovereignty, cultural protocols, and cultural and religious practices and knowledge;